History of Bates College: Social class and elitism

 Minorities at the college, typically classified as non-white and low income students, have noted selected practices and experiences at the college, such as: lack of safe spaces, insensitive professors, tokenism, financial insecurity, indirect racism and social elitism.
-In 2011, the college was covered by national news outlets for being the most expensive college in the United States, which sparked backlash in the Bates community and American academia, citing the statistic as a "signal to the world that Bates is a luxury item" later adding "that is not what higher education is about."
+In 2011, the college received widespread media coverage being the most expensive college in the United States.
 According to a 2017 article on income inequality by The New York Times, 18% of Bates students came from the 1% of the American upper class (families who made about $525,000 or more per year), with "median family income[s] of student[s] at $226,500."
 76% of students at Bates comes from the top 20 percent.
 In January 2017, the college was reported to be the most expensive college in Maine.